Postponed: Comenius and Pansofia: Search for System, Method and Harmony of all things

 Postponed: the international conference to commemorate Ioannes Amos Comenius (1592-1670) and the 350th anniversary of his death

-Naarden/Amsterdam, The Netherlands, postponed (from November 2020) to March 2021; more detailed information will follow.
+Comeniusmuseum Naarden/Amsterdam, The Netherlands.
+The conference is postponed (from November 2020); it is expected to take place in March 2021; more detailed information will follow.

 Pansophia was one of the leading principles – if not the most important one – in the work of Ioannes Amos Comenius (1592-1670).
 But the idea of pansophia represented much broader intellectual current in the early modern thought.
 This conference will address the pansophia phenomenon as interpreted by Comenius, his forerunners, followers and critics.
 For Comenius, pansophia means the system of universal knowledge which represents harmony of all things.
 As a theologian, he grounded this idea metaphysically as the divine order of all things.
 As a pedagogue, he wanted to teach “everything to everyone”.
 As an universal reformer, he proposed an emendation of human affairs: philosophy (or knowledge), religion and politics.